cookieys/cookieys-hub/debug.md

 - Combine multiple checks and **obfuscate them** (e.g., with `Swizzle` or `Enc Func Dec`).
 - For enterprise apps, use tools like **LuaCipher** or **IronLua** for bytecode encryption.

 Need help implementing these in your code?
-Let me know! 🔒
+Contact me. 🔒